Skip to main content

 1.1 Purpose

-The dCorps Hub is a Cosmos-based blockchain that provides a neutral, long-lived registry and coordination layer for corporations and nonprofit organizations that operate primarily in stablecoins.
+The dCorps Hub is an Arbitrum Orbit rollup (Rollup mode) on Ethereum that provides a neutral, long-lived registry and coordination layer for corporations and nonprofit organizations that operate primarily in stablecoins.

 This core specification defines: